 Due to the Religious Art Renewal Movement led by Nuno Teotónio Pereira, the project aimed to create a contemporary, renewed religious architecture in Portugal.
 The idea was to free the church building from historical stigmas and develop a sacred space with great harmony, dignity, and simplicity.

 With all of this in mind, the architects came up with something experimental in nature.
 They created a space in symbiosis with the urban dimension where the public space is valued and used for the practice of citizenship.
-This was put into place with the brutalist architecture language, inserting the building into the surrounding block and creating a public space for connection and access between the two streets that border the church.
+This was implemented with the brutalist architecture language, inserting the building into the surrounding block and creating a public space for connection and access between the two streets that border the church.

-With this connection between the two streets, it feels like there is disappearance in the architectural object.
+With this connection between the two streets, it feels like there is a disappearance in the architectural object.
 The church is no longer an isolated element, apart from the block where it stands.
 It feels integrated into its surroundings, and I believe this is why it can be challenging to identify the massive building as a church when you pass by it.

 The Igreja do Sagrado Coração de Jesus was built to replace a church of the same patron that had become too small for the number of faithful people that met there.
 The original church was built in the late 1700s and was torn down for the new one.